 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.

 · Icy drinks such as “ICEEs” or popsicles may provide short-term relief.

 · Use an oscillating fan during indoor exercise.

-We are excited to help create a world free of MS and we want to thank the National Multiple Sclerosis for their constant work and dedication to ending this horrible disorder.
+We are excited to help create a world free of MS and we want to thank the National Multiple Sclerosis for their inspiring work and dedication to ending this horrible disorder.
 We hope to see you there!